airbrake/airbrake-python/README.md

 _by default, the `AirbrakeHandler` only handles logs level ERROR (40) and above_

 #### Additional Options
 More options are available to configure this library.

-Similar to setup, you can do this with environment variables
+For example; to add more context to your errors, you can send the hostname.
+One way is by setting the HOSTNAME env var.
 ```
 export HOSTNAME=sassbox-101.prod.api
 ```
-Or when you instantiate the logger
+Or you can set it more explicitly when you instantiate the logger.
 ```python
 import airbrake